heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 The request body must contain a JSON object with the following properties:

-- `firstName` - The first name of the user
+- `firstName` - The first name of the user.
-- `lastName` - The last name of the user
+- `lastName` - The last name of the user.
-- `email` - The email address of the user
+- `email` - The email address of the user.
-- `password` - The password of the user
+- `password` - The password of the user.

 #### Response

 The response body contains a JSON object with the following properties:

-- `id` - The unique identifier of the user
+- `id` - The unique identifier of the user.
-- `firstName` - The first name of the user
+- `firstName` - The first name of the user.
-- `lastName` - The last name of the user
+- `lastName` - The last name of the user.
-- `email` - The email address of the user
+- `email` - The email address of the user.
-- `password` - The password of the user
+- `password` - The password of the user.

 #### Status codes

-- `201` (Created) - The user has been successfully created
+- `201` (Created) - The user has been successfully created.
-- `400` (Bad Request) - The request body is invalid
+- `400` (Bad Request) - The request body is invalid.
-- `409` (Conflict) - The user already exists
+- `409` (Conflict) - The user already exists.

 ### Get many users